 - Malware, or malicious software, can compromise security and cause permanent loss or corruption of data.

 - Theft of a person's identity allows fraudsters to gain access to their finances and other personal information.

 Here at Security Systems, we provide an extensive range of security monitoring and CCTV security systems.

 Advantages and Features of Comodo Internet Security

-- Memory Firewall: Cutting-edge protection against sophisticated buffer overflow attacks.
+- Memory Firewall is state-of-the-art defence against complex buffer overflow attacks.

 Types of security